In 2022, University of Houston's tuition was $10,856 a year for in-state students and $26,456 a year for out-of-state students.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at University of Houston is $9,962 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,995.
+Room and board at University of Houston costs $10,830 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat all or some of your meals the University of Houston's on-campus cafeterias and dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.

-University of Houston’s tuition and fees change based on: Academic program for both full and part-time students Course load for both full and part-time students Course level for both full and part-time students
+University of Houston’s tuition and fees change based on: •Academic program for both full and part-time students •Course load for both full and part-time students

-The majority of University of Houston undergrads use financial aid to to cover the cost of tuition.
-In 2021, 16,993 of the 39,165 undergrads enrolled received financial aid.
-University of Houston meets 56.5 percent of the demonstrated financial need for undergraduates.
+In 2023, 17,011 of the 37,950 undergrads enrolled received financial aid.
+University of Houston meets 65.6% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $13,496 a year.
-Around 45 percent of University of Houston undergrads take out student loans to cover any remaining costs.
-University of Houston graduates who have student loans graduate with an average of $22,933 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $14,967 a year.
+Around 42.8% of University of Houston undergrads take out student loans to cover any remaining costs.
+University of Houston graduates who have student loans graduate with an average of $21,553 of student loan debt.

 The average debt for each loan type varies.